Technologicat/mcpyrate/doc/repl.md

-    Allowing to invoke a macro in the same source file where it is defined requires a multi-phase compilation strategy. `mcpyrate` **does** support this, but the syntax is a bit different; see [multi-phase compilation](main.md#multi-phase-compilation) (a.k.a. *staging*).
+    Allowing to invoke a macro in the same source file where it is defined requires a multi-phase compilation strategy. `mcpyrate` **does** support this, but the syntax is a bit different; see [multi-phase compilation](compiler.md#multi-phase-compilation) (a.k.a. *staging*).

-    The *self-macro-import* syntax, `from __self__ import macros, ...`, which is used by `with phase`, is also available in the REPL, but that's a bit long to type in an interactive session.
+    The *self-macro-import* syntax, `from __self__ import macros, ...`, which is used in multi-phase compilation, is also available in the REPL, but that's a bit long to type in an interactive session.

     So in the spirit of *practicality beats purity* - just as `from ... import *` is considered ok for interactive use - the `@macro`